Magritte Award for Best Cinematography

 The Magritte Award for Best Cinematography (French: Magritte de la meilleure image) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The 1st Magritte Awards ceremony was held in 2011 with Christophe Beaucarne receiving the award for his work in Mr. Nobody.
-As of the 2022 ceremony, Ruben Impens is the most recent winner in this category for his work in Titane.
+As of the 2026 ceremony, Manu Dacosse is the most recent winner in this category for his work in Reflection in a Dead Diamond.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.